Clinical Trial Registration, Amendments, and Updates

 NCI CTRP and ClinicalTrials.gov

-NCI cannot submit data to ClinicalTrials.gov on behalf of NCI awardees.
 NCI awardees that are sponsors as defined by the Food and Drug Administration Amendments Act of 2007, P.L.
 110-85 (FDAAA) are responsible for submitting data to ClinicalTrials.gov in compliance with FDAAA.
-The NCI is not in control of these requirements.
+NCI cannot submit data to ClinicalTrials.gov on behalf of NCI awardees for non-NCI sponsored trials.

 NCI worked with National Library of Medicine (NLM) ClinicalTrials.gov to implement the “Upload from NCI CTRP” function in ClinicalTrials.gov.
 (PRS User's Guide, Section 9.1).
 This feature enables clinical trial sponsors, as defined by 21 CFR 50.3, to use CTRP data to register and update their clinical trial records in their organization’s ClinicalTrials.gov account.
 Advantages of using “Upload from NCI CTRP” feature include reuse of the information abstracted in CTRP as well as consistent formatting of persons and organizations.